 - 1. Call the Meeting to Order

 - 2. Chairman Remarks

 - 3. Management Presentation (Company Reports)

-- (1) 2022 Business Report
+- (1) 2023 Business Report

-- (2) 2022 Audit Committee's Review Report
+- (2) 2023 Audit Committee's Review Report

-- (3) 2022 Director's Compensation and Employee Profit Sharing Plans
+- 3. 2023 Director's Compensation and Employee Profit Sharing Plans

 - 4. Matters for Ratification

-- (1) Adoption of the 2022 Business Report and Financial Statements
+- (1) Adoption of the 2023 Business Report and Financial Statements

-- (2) Adoption of the Proposal for Distribution of 2022 Profits
+- (2) Adoption of the Proposal for Distribution of 2023 Profits

-- 5. Matters for Discussion

-- (1) Amendments to the Articles of Incorporation

-- 6. Election Matters
+- 5. Election Matters

-- (1) Comprehensive Board of Directors Election Proposal
+- (1) Proposal to fill a vacant board member seat

-- 7. Other Matters
+- 6. Other Matters

 - (1) Proposal for the Removal of Restrictions on New Directors and their Representatives from Engaging in Competitive Activities

-- 8. Extempore Motions
+- 7. Extempore Motions

-- 9. Adjournment
+- 8. Adjournment